Q1: What is the EEA and the EEA Agreement?

 Most commentators take the view that upon leaving the EU, the UK will also cease to be a party to the EEA Agreement and would therefore have to apply to rejoin (see Q16).

-However, others argue that leaving the EU does not necessarily mean leaving the EEA – and that unless and until the UK gives notice to terminate its participation in the EEA Agreement, it will remain party to it.
-Proceedings initiated in the Irish High Court which might have resolved this question have been dropped, but there remains the possibility of a judicial review in the English courts on the point, once the UK government has taken a decision on whether it needs to give notice to leave the EEA as well as the EU.
+However, others argue that leaving the EU does not necessarily mean leaving the EEA – and that unless and until the UK gives notice to terminate its participation in the EEA Agreement, it will remain party to it (although proceedings initiated in the Irish High Court which might have resolved this question have been dropped).

 The Brexit negotiations appear to be proceeding on the basis that the UK will not be able to remain in the EEA.
 The lack of clarity on this point is unfortunate because, if the UK could be certain about remaining within the EEA, the dynamics of the negotiation with the EU could change quite substantially; instead of facing a substantial "cliff-edge" risk under Article 50 (with its 2 year negotiating deadline), the UK would at the very least be able to use the EEA Agreement as a "fallback position", allowing it more time to negotiate the best possible longer term deal with the EU.